 Hereditary Amyloidosis Canada (HAC) is dedicated to connecting all patients and families affected by hATTR amyloidosis to the community and the resources they need.
 One of the ways we do this is through our advocacy efforts.
 We want to help empower and provide support to patients, caregivers, family and friends, as well as members of the hATTR medical community to advocate to federal, provincial and territorial governments on issues that are important to our community.
 Your engagement in advocacy can help ensure that the hATTR community’s voice is heard and needs are met by government decision-makers.

-Current advocacy issue: Access to treatment
+Current advocacy issue: Access to approved therapies

 Help give a voice to hATTR amyloidosis today!

 If you would like to learn more about advocacy, or how you can get involved in HAC’s advocacy efforts, please contact us at firstname.lastname@example.org.

 We will be launching our campaign very soon, so sign up to stay in touch.

 Get important updates, including Canadian-focused news and information about hATTR amyloidosis, delivered to your inbox.

 *By submitting this form, you are consenting to receive emails from Hereditary Amyloidosis Canada.
 You can revoke your consent to receive emails at any time by using the unsubscribe link, found at the bottom of every email.